We aim to create millions of jobs for some of the world’s poorest

 Entrepreneurship wasn’t always our focus.
 Back in 2003, when co-founders Percy Barnevik and Dr Kalpana Sankar launched Hand in Hand, our goal was to get local children out of factories and into schools.
-But it soon became clear that in order to fix the problem, we’d have to attack child labor at its root: poverty.
+But it soon became clear that in order to fix the problem, we’d have to attack child labour at its root: poverty.
 And what better way, thought Barnevik, drawing on decades of experience as one of Europe’s top CEOs, than with jobs.

 “Our model, help to self-help, puts people’s destinies in their own hands.
 You train them, you coach them, but they decide for themselves about the future,” he says.

 Achieving our goals won’t be easy.
-That’s why, in 2013, we launched an ambitious effort to scale up our operations by partnering with governments and like minded NGOs.
+That’s why, in 2013, we launched an ambitious effort to scale up our operations by partnering with governments and like-minded NGOs.